oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

 If you only want to build the engine core and then REST API then use the following commands:

     $ cd $HOME/ovirt-engine
-    $ mvn clean install
+    $ mvn install -DskipTests

 For compiling the GUI (web administration tool and user portal) in addition to the engine core and REST API and engine use the following commands:

     $ cd $HOME/ovirt-engine
-    $ mvn clean install -Pgwt-admin,gwt-user
+    $ mvn install -DskipTests -Pgwt-admin,gwt-user

 ***Notes:***

-1. Compiling the GUI takes (a long) time, please visit [GWT Compilation Configuration](Advanced_oVirt_Engine_Build_Notes#GWT_Compilation_Configuration) if you want to speed the web compilation process during development time.
+1. The `-DskipTests` option disables execution compilation and executions of tests.
+This is not what you should do usually, but it is good idea to use it the first time to avoid the extra time that it takes to run the tests.
-2. Make sure to run this with your user, not `root`, running as `root` will result in a missing `settings.xml` file in the `root` home directory.
+2. Compiling the GUI takes a long time, please visit [GWT Compilation Configuration](Advanced_oVirt_Engine_Build_Notes#GWT_Compilation_Configuration) if you want to speed the web compilation process during development time.
-3. To skip the execution of the unit tests and only compile and package, add the option `-DskipTests=true` to the `mvn` build command.
+3. Make sure to run this with your user, not `root`, running as `root` will result in a missing `settings.xml` file in the `root` home directory.
 4. You can reduce the build time and memory consumption - look at the temp section at the end.
 5. If you receive `java.lang.OutOfMemoryError: PermGen space` error, use the `MAVEN_OPTS` environment variable to set a higher permanent generation heap size, then try again: